cornelius-tyranade/lambda-authorizer-benchmarking-tool/README.md

 ### Add/Modify Logs Insight Queries

-It is necessary to change the code in labt.js if the user wants to modify or add to the Log Insight query.
-Below are the code section that user need to modify:
+It is necessary to change the code in [labt.js](labt.js) if the user wants to modify or add to the Log Insight query.
+Users can read the document [here](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/CWL_QuerySyntax.html) to learn the AWS CloudWatch Logs Insight query language.
+Below is the code section that the user needs to modify:

 ```js
 // runAwsCloudWatchLogsInsight method